kapouer/upcache/README-scope.md

 The cache is not responsible for granting or denying access: it must just knows how to build a cache key given a bearer and those rules.

+A client without any bearer is always granted the empty scope "", which will always match the wildcard scope "*".

 Public key handshake